 Oceanic whitetip sharks can be encountered In St John's around May and June, and at Elphinstone and the rest of southern Egypt from October to December.
 Thresher shark season is from September to December around the offshore islands, Brothers and Daedalus.
 Hammerheads can be seen at Daedalus in the summer months when big numbers of females are attracted there.
 Manta ray and whale shark season at St. John's, Daedalus and Brothers is around April and May.

-Red Sea South liveaboard cruises depart from Hurghada, Safaga or Port Ghalib (at Marsa Alam).
+Red Sea South liveaboard safaris depart from Hurghada, Safaga or Port Ghalib (at Marsa Alam).
 Often they will begin at one port and end at another.
 St. John's Reef trips are the exception, in that they use only Port Ghalib as their departure and return port.
 In some cases the boats are moored at port and depart the day after the trip begins.
 This means you can arrive quite late on the first day of the tour and still board the boat before it sets sail the following morning.